 Healthcare remains a top concern for employers.
 But rather than expanding access and coverage, companies are prioritizing cost control and sustainability, especially in high-cost areas like specialty pharmacy and weight loss drugs.

-Here’s how this looks in practice:
+Here’s what that looks like in practice:

 • Just 9% eliminated plans this year and 33% raised employee contributions.